I Said to Myself 'My Attention Span Is Shot'. Here’s How I Got It Back

 - Cody Thomas Rounds

-- Jun 1
+- Jun 1, 2025

-- 10 min read
+- 11 min read

 My attention span was shot.
 It wasn’t a grand epiphany, like the moment I once imagined I’d have when the weight of my life choices finally crashed through the windshield.
 No, it was smaller.
 Funnier, in retrospect.
 I was reading a book—something smart and complicated to impress myself—and I caught myself reading the same sentence four times in a row.
 Not because it was profound or elegantly phrased, but because I simply could not, for the life of me, absorb it.
 Research shows that people now have short attention spans, often measured in half minutes or less, and I was living proof.
+The average human attention span today has shrunk to just 40 seconds, making it challenging to concentrate fully on a single task.

 My brain was a skipping stone, bouncing off the surface of the words, never sinking into meaning.
 Each time I tried to read, I’d get halfway through a sentence, think about what I was going to have for lunch, wonder if anyone had texted me, check my phone (they hadn’t), open Instagram, scroll through two minutes of videos of people making grilled cheese sandwiches, then return to the book—only to realize I’d forgotten where I left off.
+The reality is that our diminished attention spans are not just a personal failing, but a widespread phenomenon shaped by the digital environment we all inhabit.

 It wasn’t just a distraction problem.
 It was a full-blown attention crisis.